Yang Style Tai Chi Homepage

 Palm Methods (zhang fa)

 The palm methods are a sub-category of the hand methods.
-The palm methods can be broadly divided into two classes, comprising approximately nine types.
+The palm

-The first class, "seated wrist upright palm" (zuo wan li zhang xing) contains five types of palm methods:
+The first class, “seated wrist upright palm” (zuo wan li zhang

 - standing palm (li zhang)